imixs/imixs-workflow/src/site/markdown/restapi/documentservice.md

 ## Resource Options
-You can specify additional URI paramters to filter the resultset  or to navigate through a sub list of entities.
+You can specify additional URI parameters to filter the result-set  or to navigate through a sub list of entities.
 Append optional arguments to define the number of entities returned by a URL, the starting point inside the list or the sort order.
 Combine any of the following arguments for the desired result.

 | option      | description                       | example               |
 |-------------|---------------- ------------------|-----------------------|